JasonPollman/curried/contributing.md

 ```
 **Runs `npm run test` and generates a LCOV test coverage report.**
 You can also use the `PKG` environment variable with the script.

+## Important & Miscellanous Things
+- **Properties beginning with `$$` will be mangled in the distributable version of foldr!**
+  By prefixing $$ to a property name you can significantly reduce the size of the bundle.